tungstenfabric/tf-ansible-deployer/README.md

 2. XXX roles (contrail, k8s, vcenter, ...) are the roles to be assigned to particular nodes - computes, controllers, analytics_databases and such.

 # Known issues
+- The ansible playbooks don't automatically install requests (python3) or sshpass
+- The configure_instances ansible playbook requires a non-standard version of python2 so it is best to let ansible install python2 itself.
+THus you may need to manually remove an old version of python2
+- The configure_instances ansible playbook may hit an error regarding the module br_netfilter not being found.
+In this case change the SELINUX policy to disabled in /etc/selinux/config
+- In the install_k8s playbook during the untaint node step, the program may use the wrong node name resulting in the node not being found.
+The solution is to run the taint command manually, replacing the node name in the command with the node name returned by kubectl get nodes
 - If you use as a registry docker.io not set up param `docker_registry` in `instances.yaml` file.
 Due to unknown bugs in ansible/docker module it can't find image with registry docker.io even if it can pull it.